 Yolanda Barker (nee Camacho)

-A public visitation for Yolanda will be held at East Side Community Church, 10701 S. Ave N, Chicago, IL, on Saturday August 29, 2020, from 10:00 a.m. to 12:00 noon.
+A public visitation for Yolanda will be held at East Side Community Church, 10701 S. Avenue N, Chicago, Illinois , on Saturday, August 29, 2020, from 10:00 am -12:00 pm.
 Because of COVID restrictions, the memorial, which will follow immediately, will be invitation only.
-Arrangements entrusted to ELMWOOD CHAPEL, Chicago.
-773-731-2749 www.elmwoodchapel.com
+Arrangements entrusted to Elmwood Chapel, Chicago.
+773-731-2749

 Obituaries Newsletter